Indian cruise missile developments proliferate

 India is quietly working on a new ramjet-powered cruise missile that could demonstrate how far the country’s missile development sector has evolved.
 The long-range cruise missile (LRCM) is apparently designed to be capable of delivering a nuclear warhead to a range of 1,000 km.
 (620 mi.) and traveling at Mach 3.2.
 Weapon schematics indicate the liquid-fueled ramjet is being developed by India’s Advanced Systems Laboratory (ASL) for surface-to-surface, air-to-surface and antiship roles. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "India Developing Ramjet-Powered Long-Range Cruise Missile".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "India Developing Ramjet-Powered Long-Range Cruise Missile".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.